Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} pervasiveness of neural networks (NNs) in modern computing systems has generated significant demand for methods to improve the efficiency of available hardware.
-As computational complexity increases and deployment scenarios diversify, optimizing neural network execution becomes indispensable for practical applications across various computational platforms.
-Among the most promising optimization approaches are graph compilers, which optimize the computational graphs of neural networks to enhance scheduling, improve data flow, and exploit dedicated hardware modules.
-Graph compilers can enhance throughput by orders of magnitude with no loss in accuracy.
-While these compilers can be used independently, they may also be combined with model compression or acceleration methods, such as quantization, that trade off efficiency for accuracy.
-The potential performance improvements are substantial.
-Yet, fully leveraging graph compilers presents distinct challenges.
-Graph compilers and other vendor-specific optimizations can completely alter the relative performance across competing architectures. \Cref{plot:reversal_pilot} not only precisely exemplifies this behavior, but also demonstrates that the exact inverse holds for a different device-compiler pair.
-The models are comparably large, and the batch size is 8. \Cref{sec:eval} will detail experiment configurations.
+\IEEEPARstart{T}{he} pervasiveness of Artificial Neural Networks (ANNs) in modern computing systems has generated significant demand for methods to improve the efficiency of available hardware.
+As computational complexity increases and deployment scenarios diversify, optimizing ANN execution becomes indispensable for practical applications across various computational platforms.
+A common problem when extending systems research into real-world environments is determining whether reported performance improvements, regarding resource usage or throughput, from the latest advancements will generalize to the target platform.
+This problem stems not from a lack of rigor by researchers but from the inherent heterogeneity in hardware ~\cite{reuther2022ai} and environmental factors~\cite{electronics9122106}.
+Among the most promising optimization approaches to accelerate inference are graph compilers, which optimize the computational graphs of ANNs to enhance scheduling, improve data flow, and exploit dedicated hardware modules.
+Yet, fully leveraging graph compilers presents distinct challenges, further disconnecting academic research from real-world applicability, despite directly addressing practical problems.
+We find that when designing novel machine learning algorithms for Edge(-Cloud) Systems~\cite{confluence}, it is crucial to understand how graph compilers can invalidate \textit{relative} performance differences between architectural archetypes.
+As new architectures emerge, their realized performance depends on compiler support.
+Comparative claims that ignore compilation risk are misleading on deployed hardware due to diverging optimization stacks, irrespective of whether the computational capacities between test beds and real-world environments are comparable.
+In particular, graph compilers and other vendor-specific optimizations can completely alter the relative performance across competing architectures. \Cref{plot:reversal_pilot} not only precisely exemplifies this behavior, but also demonstrates that the exact inverse holds for a different device-compiler pair on two models with comparable parameter counts at batch size 8 (see \Cref{sec:eval} for details on experiment configurations).
+This insight was a key motivation in our previous works \cite{frankensplit, fool, svbirobustness}, where we deliberately opted for simplified encoder architectures with widely supported operations to ensure that reported results would generalize across vendors.
+While these and similar research contributions are valuable, their practical application requires further consideration, often creating a needlessly high barrier for practitioners who must navigate complex optimization landscapes.